 Essential oils are a concentrated extract from different plants, flowers, fruits, and trees.
-Though they are not a substitute for attending counselling sessions with licensed professionals, essential oils can have therapeutic and medicinal benefits for some individuals and can be used in various ways.
+Though they are not a substitute for attending counseling sessions with licensed professionals, essential oils can have therapeutic and medicinal benefits for some individuals and can be used in various ways.
 The main application form of essential oils is through a diffuser or through topical application.
 If you are planning to apply essential oils to your skin, it is very important to dilute it with a carrier oil (ex. fractionated coconut oil or jojoba oil) before use.
 It is also best to consider pure medical-grade oils, as they are free of potentially harmful ingredients.
 If you have animals in the home, please make sure the oils you are using are pet-friendly.

 If you are new to using essential oils, here are a few popular oils and what they can be used for: